 “—wants to die a horrible death this morning?”

 It couldn’t have been Granny.
-He knew from long experience living in this town that she had to be opening the diner.
-She would drop by later, before the dinner crowd showed up.
+He knew from long experience living in this town that she was opening the diner.

 Robe secured, slippers on, he made his way down the stairs.
 As he did he again thought of Belle.